JohnGiorgi/deeplearning.ai-coursera-notes/docs/readme.md

 If we were to build our dev set by choosing data from the first four regions and our test set from the last four regions, our data would likely be __skewed__ and our model would likely perform poorly (at least on the __test__ set). _Why?_

-Imagine the __dev__ set as a target, and our job as machine learning engineers is to hit a bullseye on a (with a bow, if you care to follow the analogy through). _A dev set that is not representative of the overall general distribution is analogous to a moving the bullseye away from its original location moments after we fire our bow_.
+Imagine the __dev__ set as a target, and our job as machine learning engineers is to hit a bullseye. _A dev set that is not representative of the overall general distribution is analogous to moving the bullseye away from its original location moments after we fire our bow_.
 An ML team could spend months optimizing the model on a dev set, only to achieve very poor performance on a test set!

 So for our data above, a much better idea would be to sample data randomly from all regions to build our __dev__ and __test__ set.